SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

 ## Create a service account for Business Hub Enterprise guest access

-  1. Create an XSUAA instance and a destination for administrative token exchange.
-See: [API Access Plan for API Business Hub Enterprise > Prerequisites](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/dabee6e347f645a6805ec5b29f5d578c.html?locale=en-US).
-  2. Assign yourself the **AuthGroup.SelfService.Admin** role.
+  1. Assign yourself the **AuthGroup.SelfService.Admin** role.
-  3. Access the Business Hub Enterprise URL and select **Manage**.
+  2. Access the Business Hub Enterprise URL and select **Manage**.
-  4. Select **Manage Users** > **Registered Users** and click the plus sign to add a new user.
+  3. Select **Manage Users** > **Registered Users** and click the plus sign to add a new user.
-  5. Enter details for a generic user account and assign it the **Developer** role.
+  4. Enter details for a generic user account and assign it the **Developer** role.
      ![System user details](img/SystemAccount.png)

 ## Create a service instance for Developer Portal API access
 A service instance lets you build a UI that retrieves data from Business Hub Enterprise as the service account.
 See: [API Access Plan for API Business Hub Enterprise](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/dabee6e347f645a6805ec5b29f5d578c.html?locale=en-US) for more details.
+You must also create an XSUAA instance and destination as described in the prerequisites section of the same document for administrative token exchange.
+This allows you to implement the developer onboarding process later in the mission.

   1. Navigate to your subaccount in the BTP cockpit.
   2. Select **Instances and Subscriptions**.